-The standard horizontal air inlet termination is a 2 inch or 3 inch pipe which terminates at the exterior wall and utilizes a coupling to prevent the pipe from being pushed back into the structure.
-The standard horizontal exhaust outlet termination is a 2 inch or 3 inch pipe which terminates 12 inches from the outside wall (see figure 5).
-The air inlet must be located with respect to the exhaust outlet as shown in figure 5.
+The standard horizontal exhaust outlet termination is a 2 inch or 3 inch pipe which terminates 12 inches from the outside wall (see figure 10).
 To prevent potential condensate from collecting in the venting system slope the vent at a downward pitch of 1/8" per 5ft. away from the water heater.

-Install the correct size coupling at the outside wall on both the inlet and exhaust to prevent the terminations from being pushed inward.
+Install the correct size coupling at the outside wall on the exhaust to prevent the termination from being pushed inward.